flankerhqd/JAADAS/README.md

 -f option specifies the APK to be analyzed.

 ## Output
-JADA will output result to in a list to console and also writes json-ed result to output/ directory: {MD5_OF_INPUT_APK}.txt.
-A sample can be find in output directory of this repo: https://github.com/flankerhqd/JADA/blob/master/output/92db77bbe1cae9004f11ef9d3d6cbf08.txt
+JAADAS will output result to in a list to console and also writes json-ed result to output/ directory: {MD5_OF_INPUT_APK}.txt.
+A sample can be find in output directory of this repo: https://github.com/flankerhqd/JAADAS/blob/master/output/92db77bbe1cae9004f11ef9d3d6cbf08.txt

 Snippet: